How Do You Freeze Fresh Green Beans?

 Facts About Green Beans

-You can grow them either in a bush or as pole beans.
-The decision depends on what you're able to provide for them.
-If you have poles that will allow the beans to climb, pole beans are a great choice, because the beans are much easier to find.
-Bush beans can be planted anywhere, but the beans are more hidden within the plant.
+You can grow them in a bush or as pole beans dependent on what resources a planter has.
+For pole beans, one needs to have poles that will allow the beans to climb.
+The pole spreads out the plant better, making picking this treat much easier.
+Bush beans, on the other hand, can be planted anywhere, but the beans are more hidden within the plant.

-You will want to make sure to wait until after the dew has dried before picking green beans.
-If the beans are wet when you are harvesting them, bean bacteria blight can spread, which is a common disease among green beans.
+Wait until after the dew has dried before picking green beans.
+If the beans are wet when harvesting them, bean bacteria blight can spread, which is a common disease among green beans.

 You will know they are ready to be picked if they are about as thick as a pencil.
-They also need to be crisp, which means that if you break them in half, you will hear a snapping noise; this is one reason why they are referred to as snap beans.
-When the beans get too large, you will be able to see the seed through the skin.
-If you harvest these, they will be tough and not very tasty.
+They also need to be crisp, which means that if you break them in half, you will hear a snapping noise, which is where they get their name snap beans.
+When the beans get too large, the skin is translucent and the seeds will be visible.
+If harvested, they will be tough and not very tasty.

 Green Bean Nutritional Facts